Christie Golden: Career

 Under the name Jadrien Bell she wrote a fantasy thriller entitled A.D.
 999, which won her the Colorado Author's League Award for Best Genre Novel in 1999.

 She is currently hoping to reissue her original fantasy series, the Dancers Pentad.
 The first book in the series On Fire's Wings follows the discovery of the first of five dancers, Kevla the flame dancer.
 The second book In Stone's Clasp records both the flame dancer, Kevla and the stone dancer, the element of earth, Jareth.
 The book won her a second Colorado Author's League Award for Best Genre Novel in 2005.
 This series was released through Luna Books.

 Golden has also written for Buffy the Vampire Slayer and Angel anthologies.
 She has written novels based on Steven Spielberg's Invasion America animated television show, and film producer and screenwriter Harve Bennett was so impressed with her Invasion America work that he invited her to Hollywood to write for the show - however, the show was not renewed for a second season.

 Golden has authored four Assassin's Creed works.
 Her first, "Blackbeard: The Lost Journal", is a companion piece for the video game Assassin's Creed IV: Black Flag.
 Another Assassin's Creed book, the in-universe "Abstergo Employee Handbook" hit shelves in December 2014.
-"The Accidental Knight," a novel set in the world of Cryptozoic's online card game, HEX, will be published later in 2014 as an online book, with a hard copy version to follow.
+"The Accidental Knight," a novel set in the world of Cryptozoic's online card game, HEX, was published later in 2014 as an online book.
 Her Star Wars: The Clone Wars novel titled Star Wars: Dark Disciple was published in July 2015.
 And in 2017 she published the official movie novelization of Valerian and the City of a Thousand Planets through Titan Books - ISBN 978-1-7856-5384-1.

+She was the 2017 Winner of the IATMW's Faust Award.

 Personal life

-Golden was born on November 21, 1963 in Atlanta, Georgia, USA.
+Golden was born on November 21, 1963, in Atlanta, Georgia, US.